Wirecloud/wirecloud/docs/installation_and_admin_guide.md

             ...
     </VirtualHost>

-Assuming that your wirecloud instance is available at `/opt/wirecloud_instance`, you should have something similar to:
+Assuming that your wirecloud instance is available at `/opt/wirecloud_instance` and you created a `wirecloud` user on the system, you should have something similar to:

     <VirtualHost *:80>
             ...